 - These excessive rate increases are on the heels of a year-long pandemic that has already stretched nonprofit organizations to the limit.

 - Given the USPS’ new rate authority, these enormous rate increases could be repeated for each of the next several years.

 As a long-term solution and to address this crisis at its root, TNPA is working toward much-needed legislation to structurally reform the USPS.
 The proposed legislation currently working its way through Congress represents a significant step in the right direction.

 NOTE: The new rate-making authority is being challenged in the D.C.
 Federal Court of Appeals by the Alliance of Nonprofit Mailers, with the support of TNPA (as an “Intervenor” in the case) and other mailer organizations.
 The suit claims that the PRC’s granting of authority to USPS to raise postal rates beyond the CPI actually violates the limit set in law, and creates an authority not found in the Postal Reform Act of 2006.
 The oral argument before the Court of Appeals was held on September 13, with a decision expected late this year or early next year.

 The Postal Service has been a hot topic of conversation.
 Whether the discussion centered around new Postmaster General Louis DeJoy, age and reliability of postal equipment, or slow delivery, controversy has surrounded the USPS.

-And now, mailers face a 6.5 to 8.5% increase in postal rates (depending on the class of mail) expected to take effect in late August or early September.
+And now, mailers have to deal with a 6.5 to 8.5% increase in postal rates (depending on the class of mail) that just went into effect on August 29, 2021.
 This is on top of the January 2021 rate increase already implemented this year.